-Amsterdam has always been a popular place to go for a city break – and it’s a particularly great spot to visit in winter.
+Amsterdam has always been a popular place to go for a city break – and it’s a particularly appealing spot to visit in winter.
 So, if you are planning a holiday in the coming months, here’s why the Dutch capital should be right at the top of your list of possible destinations…

 Let there be light

-The Amsterdam Festival of Light, that illuminates the city’s streets and waterways, begins its sixth season on December 1.
+The Amsterdam Festival of Light, which illuminates the city’s streets and waterways, begins its sixth season on December 1.
 ‘Previous years benefitted from involving lighting designers,’ says curator Lennart Booij.
 ‘Now we are involving artists too, and partnering them with technical experts to help realise their visions.’
 One such artist is Ai Weiwei whose installation ‘thinline’ will run for almost five miles, encircling the city’s historic centre – a meditation on boundaries in an age of Brexit and mass migration.

 Most of the 35 artworks will be sited in the old harbour area to the east of the central train station.
 ‘We have a great tradition of shipbuilding in that part of the city,’ explains Booij.
 ‘This supported the trading routes and the colonies that the Netherlands once had.
 It created pools of technical skills and professional connections, still alive today.’